L4Re/l4re.org/src/getting_started/make.rst

 * Go to :doc:`multiple_hello` to learn how to adjust l4re scenarios to your liking.
-* The Gnu Make based L4Re build system can be used to highly customise your builds.
+* The GNU Make based L4Re build system can be used to highly customise your builds.
 You can get an overview of the most common usecases at :doc:`the detailed introduction into the build system
   </detailed_introduction/buildsystem/index>`.